 - Dual diagnosis: The existence of other mental health problems may also be a trigger for continued drug use.
 People who have dual diagnoses should seek treatment simultaneously for substance use disorder and other health problems.

-- Motivation to recover: Although many experts consider substance abuse to be a disease, recovery also depends on a person’s motivation to remove their addiction problems.
+- Motivation to recover: Although many experts consider substance use disorder to be a disease, recovery also depends on a person’s motivation to remove their addiction problems.
 If they are willing to stick with rehab programs and follow aftercare programs, people have a higher chance of success in recovery.

 The effectiveness of Valium addiction treatment is also influenced by the factors mentioned above.
 Rehabilitation is intended to provide you with a solid foundation while you do your part in the addiction recovery process.